HoussemCharf/BugBounty_Platform/README.md

 # BugBounty Platform

-BugBounty platform is platform made under the supervision of Mr.Ahmed Chabchoub, Mr.Mostfa Hamza for the purpose of Isetcom security event as a start. the platform is bug reporting interface for contesters to report vunerabilities and proof of concept
+bug bounty platform is a platform made under the supervision of Mr.Ahmed Chabchoub, Mr.Mostfa Hamza for the Isetcom security event as a start. the platform is a bug reporting interface for contesters to report vulnerabilities and proof of concept.

 ## Getting Started